CAS to hear Manchester City appeal against Champions League ban in June | Goal.com

 European football's governing body began the investigation after a series of allegations were published by German magazine Der Spiegel in November 2018, which drew on documents purportedly obtained by whistleblowers Football Leaks.

-Manchester City verhmently denied the allegations and accused UEFA of making their decision before the investigation had even begun.
+Manchester City vehemently deny the allegations and accused UEFA of making their decision before the investigation had even begun.

 They also promised to appeal the decision "at the earliest opportunity", with chief executive Ferran Soriano insisting all of the money put into the club has always been "properly declared".